bhklab/handbook/docs/disciplines/Data_Science/Data_Curation/IO_Clinical_Trial_Curation/index.md

 Available `.RData` files include: `features_gene`, `features_transcript`, and `tx2gene`.

+!!! note
-> The goal is to **retain as many genes as possible** and match the original reference.
+     The goal is to **retain as many genes as possible** and match the original reference.
 Using a mismatched annotation version can lead to a loss of gene entries—this is not preferred.

 ### 4.2 Drug Annotations